Passive Optical Networks

 Passive Optical Network is suited to both residential and commercial environments.
 It is the umbrella term for networking infrastructure that is based over fibre optic technology cabling

 It is considered the lowest cost, longest life and highest speed solution in the industry with high flexibility and upgradability options.
 The fibre infrastructure consist of numerous Optical Network Terminals (ONT) connected from an Optical Line Terminal (OLT) usually at the main communications room and where the incoming IP provider comes in.
 The terminals are connected via single mode fibre optic cabling also known as a passive Optical Distribution Network (ODN)

 What is an Optical Distribution Network (ODN)?

 The fibre infrastructure consist of numerous Optical Network Terminals (ONT).
 These are connected from an Optical Line Terminal (OLT) usually at the main communications room and where the incoming IP provider comes in.
 Then the terminals are connected via single mode fibre optic cabling also known as a passive Optical Distribution Network (ODN)

 Optical Network Terminal (ONT)

-The ONT is where the fibre cabling element of the system is terminated as a demarcation point from the distributed system to the local structured cabling.
+The ONT is where the fibre cabling element of the system is terminated as a demarcation point.
+This defines the distributed system and to the local structured cabling.
 This could be a separate floor, office or apartment served by the PON system.
-The ONT converts the fibre cable to electrical signals then sent over copper cabling and the reverse when accessing the outside service providers
+Then the ONT converts the fibre cable to electrical signals then sent over copper cabling and the reverse when accessing the outside service providers

 Optical Line Terminal (OLT)